25 April 2012

 1.1.
 Loughborough University respects and observes the principle of copyright protection for all qualifying works in accordance with current legislation, principally the Copyright Design and Patents Act 1988. ln order to deliver good practice and legal compliance in relation to copyright matters, staff and students are expected to abide by this policy and its related procedures.

 1.2.
-The University will provide relevant training, written guidance and specific advice as appropriate to its staff and students, to be co-ordinated by Staff Development in conjunction with the University’s Copyright Officer and IT Services.
+The University will provide relevant training, written guidance and specific advice as appropriate to its staff and students, to be co-ordinated by Staff Development in conjunction with the University’s Copyright Advisor and IT Services.

 1.3.
 The Secretary to Council is the designated signatory for copyright matters within the University.
 Day-to-day matters relating to copyright are overseen by the University’s Copyright Advisor, based in the University Library, and IT Services.